-Tapping into Adventure: 8 Local Brews in Greater Grand Forks
+Tapping into Adventure: 8 Local Beer in Grand Forks

 Am I excited about the opportunity to write about a few of my favorite places in our incredibly vibrant beer scene in the Grand Forks region?
 Absolutely, yes.
 Am I excited to talk about some of my favorite people doing brilliant, innovative things with that sweet, sweet grog?
 Also, yes.
 Am I excited about getting complaints via email about how someone took this list as a bar crawl instructional and ended up feeling terrible the next day?
 No, I’m not.
 So, here’s a quick disclaimer courtesy from our friends at the University of North Dakota: Know your limit, and know how to drink responsibly.
 That being said, let’s get into it, shall we?